ahmed-raza-bhatti/AutoSAM/README.md

 - Columns: System Name, User Name, Department, Unauthorized Software
 - Each unauthorized software is listed per system

+### 🤝 Why This Script Helps IT Teams

+- Automates a normally manual process: no need to visit each system
+- Ensures compliance: consistently detects unauthorized software
+- Easy maintenance: only config.xlsx for user mapping; allowed/excluded software is easily editable
+- Improves reporting for management: clean Excel output for audits, licensing checks, or security reviews

 ---

 ## 🧩 Flow Diagram